-If you agree that the Department of State and USAID should release a report to Congress on the impact of the Girls Count Act, please sign this petition and share it with everyone you know.
-The longer this report is delayed, the longer women and girls will be unable to benefit from formal economic, legal, and political sectors in their countries--a benefit that comes with being registered at birth.
+If you agree that the Department of State and USAID should prioritize a report to Congress on the impact of foreign aid on women and girls, please sign this petition and share it with everyone you know.
+The longer this report is delayed, the longer women and girls will be unable to benefit from formal economic, legal, and political sectors in their countries--rights that originate with registration at birth.

-Sophia Hays needs your help with “U.S. Department of State: Ask: Department of State and USAID, Release a Congressional Report on the Girls Count Act!”.
-Join Sophia and 156 supporters today.
+Kirsten Foster needs your help with “U.S. Department of State: Ask: Department of State and USAID, Release a Congressional Report on the Girls Count Act!”.
+Join Kirsten and 1,192 supporters today.